 Aphasia is a language impairment that’s caused by brain damage.
 It’s most commonly caused by a stroke and it’s thought to affect approximately 350,000 people in the UK.

 The condition can impair someone’s ability to speak, to understand what people say, or to read or write.
 People with aphasia can also struggle to use digital technology.
 It’s very variable, so each person’s experience of it can be different.

 One of the big challenges for those who suffer from aphasia is that it’s a hidden disability.
 It can have a big impact on their social interactions and confidence when they are out.

 Although the most common treatment for aphasia is speech therapy, many people in the UK don’t receive enough help to make a real impact.
 Providing access to this support is another challenge that the project sought to address.

-Since 2010, Professor Stephanie Wilson, from City’s Centre for Human Computer Interaction Design, and researchers from the University’s Division of Language and Communication Science have been exploring how digital technology can help deliver therapy to those with aphasia.
+Since 2010, Professor Stephanie Wilson, from City’s Centre for Human Computer Interaction Design, and researchers from the University’s Department of Language and Communication Science have been exploring how digital technology can help deliver therapy to those with aphasia.

 The first collaboration between the two departments explored how to help people with very severe aphasia make better gestures.
 The aim was to help them communicate more effectively.